What’s new?

 Jewish Heritage Walking Tours In Berlin

-Look out for the gold tiles on the street marking places where Holocaust victims lived, and keep your eyes peeled for the markers all over the city of places impacted either by World War II or communism.
-Berlin is a city where the residents walk through history each day, from restaurants in abandoned Jewish schools to train stations famous for deportations, the country has made an effort to mark those spots and remind the population of the past.
+Residents of this city walk through history each day, from restaurants in abandoned Jewish schools to train stations famous for deportations.
+The country has made an effort to mark those spots as a reminder to its citizens and the world of the past.

 Warsaw’s Old Town Walking Tour